ukaea/PROCESS/documentation/proc-pages/eng-models/heating_and_current_drive/NBI/nbi_overview.md

 !!! info "Info"
     For the full table of values for $A_{ijk}$ & $B_{ijk}^{(z)}$\  please see the accompanying paper[^1] or `current_drive.py`

 For a plasma having an arbitrary mix of $N$ different types of impurities with densities $n$, and charges $Z_q (q = 1, ..., N)$, the beam stopping cross-section can be represented as the weighted sum of the stopping cross- sections for $N$ reference single-impurity plasmas.
 In each of these reference plasmas, the electron density and the proton density (including that of deuterium and tritium ions) are the same as in a true plasma.
 The impurity density, however, is increased in order to satisfy quasi-neutrality.
-The weighting function is the electron density $n_qZ_q$ associated with the aum impurity (in the true plasma), divided by the sum of these densities.
+The weighting function is the electron density $n_qZ_q$ associated with the amu impurity (in the true plasma), divided by the sum of these densities.
 The result is:

 $$
 \sigma_s^{(N)}=\frac{ e^{S_{1}(E, n_{\text{e}}, T_{\text{e}})}}{E} \times\left[1+\frac{1}{n_{\text{e}}} \sum_q n_q Z_q(Z_q-1) S_{Z_q}(E, n_{\text{e}}, T_{\text{e}})\right]